Search the Book

 not adhered to.
 And while the 1978 proclamation did end the ban, it didn't correct the doctrinal

 problem that led to the ban's creation in the first place.
-Today, it being the thirtieth day of the
+Today, it being the first day of the month

-month of April, 2024, we hereby state that the ban has been fully repudiated, not just in its
+of April, 2025, we hereby state that the ban has been fully repudiated, not just in its practice, but

-practice, but in principle, too.
-It caused pain for generations among both members and non-
+in principle, too.
+It caused pain for generations among both members and non-members, and

 on it for so long.
 And that criticism would be fully justified.
 But we want this mistake to be